 Save The Date

-Philadelphia Bar Association Celebrates National Pro Bono Week
+2020 Philadelphia Celebration of National Pro Bono Week!

-Members of the Philadelphia legal community are invited to participate in the following pro bono recruitment, recognition and training events that will be held during October 2017 to commemorate the National Pro Bono Celebration, a coordinated national celebration held during the week of Oct.
-22-28 to encourage efforts to expand the delivery of pro bono legal services.
-Click here to download a calendar of events scheduled in Philadelphia, here to download the Pro Bono Opportunities Guide for Philadelphia and here to download the Directory of Public Interest Legal Organizations.
+Members of the Philadelphia legal community are invited to participate in a wide range of pro bono training and educational events that will be held to commemorate the American Bar Association’s National Pro Bono Celebration, a coordinated national effort that will be held during the week of October 25-31 to encourage and support local efforts to expand the delivery of pro bono legal services.

-Each year, the Public Interest Section of the Philadelphia Bar Association honors a legal services advocate or public defender with the Andrew Hamilton Award.
+Each year, the Public Interest Section of the Philadelphia Bar Association honors a legal services advocate or public defender with the The Bending the ARC Award.
 The award-winner must work for, or be associated with, an organization whose purpose is to serve persons who cannot afford to pay for legal representation, or be a public-interest lawyer working with a nonprofit organization serving a charitable or public interest purpose.

-See a list of past Andrew Hamilton Award Recipients here.
+See a list of past The Bending the ARC Award Recipients here.

 AboutThe Public Interest Section, founded in 1991, provides a forum for public interest and private lawyers to come together on behalf of Philadelphia's neediest community.
 In 1994, the Philadelphia Bar Association By-laws charged the newly created Public Interest Section with "promot[ing] the interests of the members who address the legal needs and rights of the poor, minorities, victims of abuse, persons with disabilities, the homeless and other disadvantaged populations."
 The section was to provide a "forum for the Bar to work together on issues of mutual concern that affect the public interest . . . and to educate and involve the entire Bar in issues affecting the public interest."
 Today, over four hundred members, consisting of public interest and private lawyers, law school faculty members, foundation directors and law students collaborate on projects to improve the delivery of legal services to Philadelphia's poorest community.
 Such collaboration not only vastly improves the delivery of legal services, but also has created a culture of inclusion within the Philadelphia Bar Association regarding issues that affect and concern the poor.
 The Public Interest Section, as the largest Bar Association team of public interest and private lawyers working to improve justice in Philadelphia, epitomizes the fulfillment of the Philadelphia Bar Association's mission to serve both the profession and the public by promoting equal access to justice, professional excellence and respect for the rule of law.